Teacher: Mrs Lawton

 Please don’t hesitate to come and see me either before or after school if you have any questions or queries.
 My door is always open.

 How learning takes place

 We will share books with them as a whole class.
 We would encourage you to continue sharing books with your child at home.
 Ask them questions to predict what might happen and then discuss what has happened, taking time to look at the pictures and describe characters or settings.
 Once your child is ready we will send them additional books from our reading scheme with an explanatory note for you.
 We do like their books and book bags to be in school each day so we get the opportunity to read with them too.
 Your child will have a reading record book in their bag.
-If you lose the book a replacement will cost £2.00 and these can be purchased at the school office.
+If you lose the book a replacement will cost £5.00 and a reading record will cost £2.00 and these can be purchased at the school office.